LibrariesHacked/librarieshacked.github.io/_posts/2020-12-31-digital-transformation.md

 But what in particular is broken?
 Yes, the websites and services have poor usability, accessibility, and aren't pleasant to use.
 But those are symptoms, not underlying problems.

 In November I was approached by a web developer.
 Enthusiastic about libraries in their local area they wanted to create a new and accessible way of browsing the library catalogue (no, it wasn't me!).
-They had asked their library service, via freedom of information, for data on all the titles in the catalogue, in spreadsheet format.
+They had asked their library service, via freedom of information, for data on the titles in the catalogue, in spreadsheet format.

-This isn't an odd request, and it should be a situation that we jump at the chance of fulfilling.
+This isn't an odd request.
+It should be a situation that we jump at the chance of fulfilling.
 People creating software for interacting with their library?
 Great, get them that data!

 Unfortunately the library service replied that with over 1 million records it wouldn't be possible to provide the data within the £600 freedom of information limit.
-On appeal, they then insisted they were exempt from the request as the data was publicly searchable from the online catalogue.
+On appeal, arguing that it should be achievable from digital records, the service then insisted they were exempt from the request as the online catalogue provided a search.

 It would be easy to be critical of the service.
 To say they were either overly protective of the data, or even intentionally obstructive.
 But I think they can be taken at face value.
 They likely don't have the required knowledge to do it, and would have to go to the supplier, costing well over £600.
-But the member of the public is sent away disappointed with poor service from the library.
+But the member of the public is sent away disappointed with poor service.

 That's (partly) what is broken.
 The library catalogue is the primary data held by a library management system, it shouldn't be a problem to extract data on it.
 The problem is the skills and training for staff to be able to do it.